Training and Diversity Panel

 Ivana Hasa

-Assistant professor - WMG, University of Warwick
+Associate professor - WMG, University of Warwick

-Ivana is Assistant Professor of Electrochemical Materials at the University of Warwick (WMG).
+Ivana is Associate Professor of Electrochemical Materials at the University of Warwick (WMG).
 Her research activities are directed toward the understanding of the processes governing the chemistry of the next generation sustainable battery technologies.
 Design of technically relevant materials and the investigation of their structure-property correlation and electrochemical behavior are the core of her research interest.
 At the Energy Innovation Centre, she is also working toward the development and scale up of new battery chemistries from concept to full proven cell prototypes.

 Since 2012 her work on electrochemical energy storage systems developed among Sapienza University of Rome (Italy), Helmholtz Institute Ulm (Germany), Lawrence Berkeley National Laboratory (California, USA), and University of Warwick (UK) has led to several peer-reviewed publications, invited talks at international conferences, and a spot award in recognition of pioneering work performed at LBNL.
 Her recent work was highlighted in the themed collection “Emerging Investigators 2023” in the Journal of Materials Chemistry A.